phenom0999/Evolution/README.md

 ![Pygame](https://img.shields.io/badge/Pygame-2.5.0+-green.svg)
 ![NumPy](https://img.shields.io/badge/NumPy-Latest-orange.svg)

-## 🎯 Overview
+## Overview

 This project simulates a population of AI-controlled creatures that evolve navigation strategies using neural networks and genetic algorithms.
-Each creature has a "brain" (neural network) that processes visual input from raycasting sensors and outputs movement commands.
+Each creature has a "brain" (neural network) that processes visual input from raycasting sensors and outputs acceleration.
 Through evolutionary pressure, creatures develop increasingly sophisticated behaviors to reach targets while avoiding obstacles.

 ### Key Features

-- **Neural Network Brains**: Each creature has a feedforward neural network with configurable architecture
+- **Neural Network Brains**: Each creature has a 3-layer feedforward neural network
 - **Vision System**: Raycasting-based vision with adjustable field of view and range
 - **Genetic Evolution**: Fitness-based selection, crossover, and mutation
 - **Real-time Visualization**: Watch evolution happen in real-time with Pygame
 - **Checkpointing**: Save and load the best-performing neural networks
 - **Customizable Parameters**: Easily adjust population size, mutation rates, network architecture, and more

-## 🧬 How It Works
+## How It Works

 ### Neural Network Architecture